Keylessboi/chatGPT-ollama/README.md

 ## Usage

 The server listens on **port 8001** by default.
 Use `--host 0.0.0.0` to allow connections from other devices on your network.
-Pull the newest models like `llama3` or `phi3` with `ollama pull` before starting.
+Make sure the Ollama service is running (`ollama serve`) and pull the newest models like `llama3` or `phi3` before starting the server.

 1. Ensure Ollama is running and your desired models are pulled, e.g.: